Liam-WB/Hackney-Coffee-Website-Liam-Blake-Portfolio-Project-1-/README.md

 ### As a new/potential customer:
 - I wish to find all the basic information about the business including their ethos, history/past achievements and qualifications.
 - I wish to find out what menu items this cafe specialises in, and what other items they serve.
-- I want to feel like the cafe advertised in this website is a place that I feel as if I can fit in and share common interests and makes me want to visit.
+- I want to feel like the cafe advertised in this website is a place that I can fit in and share common interests and makes me want to visit.
 - I want to find the contact information, location and open hours to this business with relative ease so I can visit, make enquiries and find when is best to visit.

 ### As a returning customer: